lexaguskov/todo/README.md

 - DONE: I as another user can collaborate in real-time with user - so that we can (for example) edit our family shopping-list together
-  - TODO: conflict resolution
+  - TODO: expire old sessions
-  - TODO: send current cursors to newly connected client

 - DONE: I as a user can mark to-do items as “done” - so that I can avoid clutter and focus on things that are still pending